 Now that you know what you’re dealing with, you can put the right system in place.

-As we mentioned, an Over-the-Air antenna is an essential part of the cord cutter toolbox.
+As we mentioned, an Over-the-Air antenna is an essential part of the entertainment toolbox.
 It provides free, live access to the most popular shows on TV, live sports, events and news in glorious HD.
 (Check out Tablo’s signal locator tool to see which channels are available in your town.)